ratulb/k8s-easy-install/README.md

-# k8s-remote-install
+# k8s-easy-install
-Install a kubernetes cluster remotely via a single script(Ansible is great and we love it but here we do without it).
+Setup a kubernetes cluster by running a simple script(Ansible is great and we love it but here we do without it).

 Take the hassle out of logging into each machine install docker(containerd based runtime lies in another branch), kube components & network plugin.
 Instead manage everything from a single machine.The machine from where the script is launched can be a part of the cluster too.